-Reading.
-You are asked to write an abstract for a journal paper.
+Abstract- to write an abstract for a given journal paper.

-Writing.
-You write a research proposal to obtain money for a potential research project.
-Library assignment.
-A take-home exercise to search, cite and evaluate the journal articles.
+Proposal- to write a proposal to obtain fund to support a potential research project.

+Library assignment- complete a take-home exercise in searching, citing and evaluating the journal articles.

-Lab visit reports.
-To summarize your visits to GSC's and U of Ottawa's facilities, you will write a one-page report for each of your visits, focusing on the principles of IRMS, AMS, LA-ICP-MS and MC-ICP-MS, their capacities and potential applications to your research project.
+Lab visit reports- to summarize your visits to GSC's and U of Ottawa's facilities, focusing on the principles of IRMS, AMS, LA-ICP-MS and MC-ICP-MS, their potential applications to your research project.

-Elemental and isotopic data acquisition, reduction and evaluation.
-You will collect isotopic data for samples or standards using a mass spectrometer and minerals compositions using an electron microprobe; you will then (1) manually calculate the isotope ratios and statistically evaluate the data; (2) calculate the minerals' formulas based on the their oxide weight percentages.
+Elemental and isotopic data acquisition, reduction and evaluation- to collect isotopic data for samples using a mass spectrometer, and mineral compositions using an electron microprobe; to calculate the isotope ratios and to statistically evaluate the data; to calculate the minerals' formulas based on their oxide weight percentages.

-Oral presentation (10 minutes and 5 minutes for questions).
-You will present to the class the major points of the paper including your review of the paper.
-A paper can be chosen according to your choice of a sub-discipline in the Earth Sciences.
+Oral presentation (10 minutes for your talk and 5 minutes to answer questions) - to present the major points of a selected paper and your review of the paper.
+A paper can be chosen according to your choice of a sub-discipline in the earth sciences.